RAC Audits: “The Big Bad Wolf” Is Coming to Medicare Advantage…Soon! Beware!

 “And I’ll blow your house down!!”

 CMS released a request for information in December 2015 on how to incorporate RACs into Medicare Advantage, but made little progress until recently.

 My “sources” (ha – like I am a journalist) have informed me that the RAC program will soon be released on the Medicare Advantage providers.
 So be forewarned!!

 Caught with your pants down!

-Posted on May 19, 2016, in Administrative code, Affordable Care Act, Appeal Rights, Appealing Adverse Decisions, CMS, Doctors, Durable Medical Equipment, Extrapolations, Federal Government, Gordon & Rees, Health Care Providers and Services, Hearing Aids, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Optical Services, Physicians, Post-Payment Reviews, Prescription Drugs, RAC, RAC Audits, Regulatory Audits and tagged Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Dental Medicaid Providers, Dental Medicare Providers, Durable Medical Equipment, Gordon & Rees, Health care provider, Knicole Emanuel, Medicaid, Medicare, Medicare Advantage, Medicare Attorney, North Carolina, Optical providers, Optometry, RAC, RAC Audit, RAC Audits, RAC audits on Medicare Advantage, RAC Harassment.
+Posted on May 19, 2016, in Administrative code, Affordable Care Act, Appeal Rights, CMS, Doctors, Durable Medical Equipment, Extrapolations, Federal Government, Health Care Providers and Services, Hearing Aids, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Optical Services, Physicians, Post-Payment Reviews, Prescription Drugs, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits and tagged Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Dental Medicaid Providers, Dental Medicare Providers, Durable Medical Equipment, Gordon & Rees, Health care provider, Knicole Emanuel, Medicaid, Medicare, Medicare Advantage, Medicare Attorney, North Carolina, Optical providers, Optometry, RAC, RAC Audit, RAC Audits, RAC audits on Medicare Advantage, RAC Harassment.
 Bookmark the permalink.
 Leave a comment.